MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 ### Theory-based method for calculating the p-value {#theory-prop}

 In Section \@ref(var-stat), we introduced the normal distribution and showed how it can be used as a mathematical model to describe the variability of a sample mean or sample proportion as a result of the Central Limit Theorem.
 We explored the normal distribution further in Section \@ref(normal).
-Theory-based methods for proportions use the normal distribution to calculate the p-value.
+Theory-based hypothesis tests for proportions use the normal distribution to calculate the p-value.

 There are conditions under which a sample proportion $\hat{p}$ is well-modeled using a normal distribution.
 When the sample observations